 2) Visual Schedule or utilize Social Stories

 Many kids on the spectrum benefit from visual schedules and social stories, haircuts are not any different.
-It may be calming for your child to observe every one the steps of this haircut process laid into a social story or visual schedule before going to the salon for a haircut, to remove a number of the unpredictability of the activity.
-You may buy some templates for the visual programs and societal stories at some Therapy Material site.
+It may be calming for your child to observe every one of the steps of this haircut process laid into a social story or visual schedule before going to the salon for a haircut, to remove a number of the unpredictability of the activity.
+You may buy some templates for the visual programs and societal stories at some Therapy Material sites.

 3) Explain the Steps

 The hour or day before your hair appointment, you can put aside time to have a pretend hair trimmed.
 In this period, you can simulate the appointment and clarify (step-by-step) what will occur in the appointment.
-To make this more of an enjoyable even for your kid, you might have your kid practice providing you a haircut.
+To make this more of enjoyable even for your kid, you might have your kid practice providing you a haircut.
 This might help lessen their worry, making it an enjoyable event!